tonethar/IGME-330-Master/notes/demo-web-audio-1.md

-# Web Audio Demo I
+# Web Audio I - Build a Simple Audio Visualizer

 ## I. Background
 1) Some important notes about the Web Audio API are here, so we will referring to some of the notes and graphics here: